Cache Creek Wilderness Run

 4.2

-Rocky Creek enters on the right, marking the start of Wilson Valley.
+Rocky Creek enters on the right, at a left bend with a big alluvial fan.
+In summer the water gets warm from blazing sun.
+Start of Wilson Valley.

 4.9